Ghoti railway station

 Ghoti railway station is located in Maharashtra, Nashik, Igatpuri.
 It belongs to Central Railway, Bhusaval Jn.
-Neighbourhood stations are Igatpuri railway station and Padli railway station.
-The nearest major railway station is Nasik Road.
 Its station code is GO.
 It has two platforms.

+Neighbouring stations are Igatpuri railway station and Padli railway station.
+The nearest major railway station is Nasik Road.

+Igatpur-Bhusaval memu with number 11119 and 11120 run on this station.
+The nearest airport is Gandhinagar (33 km).
+Tourist place Purushwadi is close to Igatpuri and Ghoti.